ekozat/courses_select_manager/sprint8/sprint8_docs/userStories.md

 - Include a toggle switch or button in the website interface, allowing users to switch between light and dark modes.
 - Upon toggling to dark mode, ensure the background color changes to a dark hue while text and elements adjust for better visibility.
 - Implement smooth transitions between light and dark modes without disrupting the user experience.
-- Persist user preference for dark mode across sessions, remembering the selected mode for subsequent visits to the website.